 Swift programming language developed as well as invented by Apple Inc. for iOS, macOS, watchOS, tvOS, and Linux.
 Swift designed from the ground up in order to work with Apple’s Cocoa.
 Cocoa Touch frameworks as well as the frameworks provided in the large body of existing Objective-C (ObjC) code written for Apple products.
 It is built with the open-source and an easy to access LLVM compiler framework.
+Lets know the Pros and Cons of Swift.

 It has been included in Xcode since version 6.
 With more than 700 million iPhones smartphones that are currently in use, iOS is the second-most popular mobile platform world over.